 Although Bill is a rich doctor, he is not part of the elite.
 Ziegler’s attitude towards Bill makes it very clear.
 While Ziegler appears to want to be honest and straight with Bill, we realize that he is simply trying to cover the ugly truth.
 After all, Bill is an “outsider”.
 He tells Bill:

 “I don’t think you realize what kind of trouble you were in last night.
 Who do you think those people were?
 Those were not just ordinary people there.
 If I told you their names – I’m not gonna tell you their names – but if I did, I don’t think you’d sleep so well.”

-Ziegler therefore admits that people attending the ritual were high-level, well-known and powerful people.
-Kubrick is therefore making clear that the richest, most powerful deciders of the “real world” meet in these types of rituals … and that these rituals are off-limits for the profane.
+Ziegler, therefore, admits that people attending the ritual were high-level, well-known and powerful people.
+Kubrick is making clear that the richest, most powerful deciders of the “real world” meet in these types of rituals … and that these rituals are off-limits to the profane.

 “You called it a fake, a charade.
 Do you mind telling me what kind of f—-cking charade ends with someone turning up dead?”